Coos Bay, Oregon: Government

 The City of Coos Bay operates under a council–manager form of government.
 The Coos Bay City Council is composed of a mayor and six councilors who are elected citywide to serve four-year terms.
 The council is responsible for setting policy decisions and they in turn hire a city manager to oversee the day-to-day administrative functions of the city.
 Coos Bay operates its own library, fire department, public works and police department.
 The fire department has two fire stations that are staffed 24 hours a day.
 There is a third station that is used to house additional apparatus.

 The federally recognized Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians are headquartered in Coos Bay.

-Politics

-Coos Bay was historically a Democratic stronghold.
-Every precinct within the city voted for Democrat Barack Obama in the 2008 and 2012 presidential elections.
-However, in 2016 Coos County, in which Coos Bay is the largest population center, went for Donald Trump with 59% of the vote.
-In 2020 Trump again won with 59% of the vote and Coos County voted for Republican candidates on every statewide race on the ballot.

-Coos Bay is represented in the United States House by Peter DeFazio (D-Springfield) and in the Oregon Legislature by State Senator Dick Anderson (R-Lincoln City) and State Representative Boomer Wright (R-Florence).
+Coos Bay is represented in the United States House by Val Hoyle (D-Eugene) and in the Oregon Legislature by State Senator Dick Anderson (R-Lincoln City) and State Representative Boomer Wright (R-Florence).